jbarciv/GPUs-Setup/README.md

 ## Description

 The next respository summarizes the basics steps to run a small cluster of GPUs.
 Basic tips and many links are provided to facilitate installation.
 The underlying intention is based on neuroevolutionary algorithms for research purposes.

+> Please be advised that this code is provided without any warranties or guarantees, and I kindly request you to understand that I cannot be held liable for any consequential damages that may arise from its use.

 ## Table of Contents